Edward Joseph Dunne: Bishop of Dallas

-During his tenure, Dunne opened several educational institutions, including Holy Trinity College (later named the University of Dallas).
-He established St. Paul Sanitarium in Dallas, and St. Anthony's Sanitarium, which was the first hospital in Amarillo.
+During his tenure, Dunne opened several educational institutions, including Holy Trinity College (today the University of Dallas).
+He established St. Paul Sanitarium in Dallas, and St. Anthony's Sanitarium, the first hospital in Amarillo.
 He also erected Sacred Heart Cathedral.
 During his sixteen years as bishop, the number of churches increased from 28 to 90, and the Catholic population tripled in size.

 Death and legacy

 Edward Dunne died from a heart attack while visiting a friend in Green Bay, Wisconsin, on August 5, 1910, at age 62.
-At his brother's request, he was buried at Calvary Cemetery in Evanston, Illinois.
+At his brother's request, Dunne was buried at Calvary Cemetery in Evanston, Illinois.